Our Mission Statement

 These special words are quickly learnt by all the children who attend Our Lady's Catholic Primary School and we hope that all parents soon realise that this care is extended to them as much as the children.
 We know that children thrive best with love and care in their world and we hope that we provide a happy, secure and caring environment for them.
 Children who know that their parents feel happy with their school will be happy to come to school and we aim to provide all parents with the best possible information and support that we can.

 Blue Butterfly – please remind your child if they have a problem, no matter how small, it is important to tell an adult in school straight away.
 We sometimes get butterflies in our tummy if something makes us worried so tell an adult and we will try and help.
-Mrs O’Neill, Mr Robinson and Miss Gribble are the Designated Safeguarding Team.
+Mrs O’Neill, Mr Robinson, Miss Gribble and Miss Bedford are the Designated Safeguarding Team.